 In any case, students from non-EU countries should contact the International Office before submitting their application.

-If your desired program/s have been deemed suitable for part-time study, you may apply for admission for part-time study during enrollment or before reregistering during the reregistration period.
-Applications are accepted by the Office of Student Affairs.
+If your desired program/s have been deemed suitable for part-time study, you, as a student, may apply for admission for part-time study during the re-registration period.
+Applications are accepted via your PULS-Account (Submit Applications).

-If the winter semester was your first semester of study in your degree program, you must apply for part-time study during the re-registration period for the winter semester; if the summer semester was your first semester of study in your degree program, you can apply for part-time study during the re-registration period for the summer semester.
 If you are at the beginning of your studies and would like to apply for part-time study for the first semester in your degree program, your application for part-time study must be submitted together with your enrollment application (online via the University Admissions Portal).

 Your reasons for requesting part-time study must be documented for the entire period for which you are requesting part-time study.
-If you are providing reasons that are not listed in the Rules and Regulations on part-time study, your application must be accompanied by an official statement that the examination board of your program/s of study has deemed your reason valid.
-Please allow enough time (ca. 6 weeks) for this process of validation, which must be requested from the examination board in writing.
+If you are providing reasons that are not listed in the Rules and Regulations on part-time study, your application must be accompanied by an official statement that the Examining Board of your program/s of study has deemed your reason valid.
+Please allow enough time (ca. 6 weeks) for this process of validation, which must be requested from the Examining Board in writing.
 In addition, you must demonstrate that you attended the mandatory meeting with your program-specific academic advising (see next section).

 Students from non-EU countries should contact the University’s International Office prior to their application.

 Planning your part-time studies can be challenging.
 Despite the validation of a particular program as suitable for part-time study, there are no special course offerings.
-Part time students participate in the regular rhythm of the university.
-Attending a meeting with an academic adviser in your program is therefore mandatory (if you are enrolled in more than one program, you must consult your adviser in each of those programs).
+Part-time students participate in the regular rhythm of the university.
+Attending a meeting with an departmental advisor in your program is therefore mandatory (if you are enrolled in more than one program, you must consult your adviser in each of those programs).
 Together you and your adviser will develop an individual course schedule that will reflect your interests.